MicrosoftDocs/learn/learn-pr/azure-devops/deploy-java-containers/includes/4-deploy-java-container.md

 [!code-yml[](code/4-2-azure-pipelines.yml)]

 > [!IMPORTANT]
 > YAML is very particular about indentation.
 The Azure Pipelines YAML editor underlines bad indentation with squiggly lines.
-After each step where you add YAML, review the the Azure Pipelines YAML editor to make sure there are no visual warnings about indentation before you continue.
+After each of the following steps where you add YAML, be sure to review the the Azure Pipelines YAML editor and address any indentation issues.

 ### Build stage